tmtsoftware/esw-ts/docs/src/main/technical/sequencer-service.md

 To delete a command from the sequence, `SequencerService` provides `delete` method which takes the `Id` of the command to be deleted and returns `Promise<GenericResponse>`.
-If sequencer is not in `Inprogress` state, then `Unhandled` response gets returned.
+If sequencer is not in `Running` state, then `Unhandled` response gets returned.
 Or if the command of the given `Id`, is not present in sequence, then `IdDoesNotExist` response gets returned.
 Or if the command is still pending, then it gets deleted and `Ok` response gets returned.
 Otherwise, a `CannotOperateOnAnInFlightOrFinishedStep` response gets returned.